 As a teacher or educator, there are various ways in which you can get involved in Safer Internet Day.
 Firstly, the most important way is to raise awareness – talk to your colleagues to plan whole-school actions, and provide a real focus with a day, week or even a month of safer and better internet activities.
 If you’re looking for resources to support you in this, check out the SID resource gallery.
 Here, you’ll find a range of resources from assembly and lesson plans, to printable games to use in the classroom, in a variety of languages and for a variety of age groups.
 You may also wish to make contact with your local Safer Internet Centre or Safer Internet Day Committee to find out about specific actions in your country.
 They may also be able to assist with more targeted resources.
 If your school has a social media account, you can support SID by tweeting and posting about your actions, and sharing our posts too.
 You can find suggested posts, visuals and covers in our social media plans.

 As a representative of an organisation and industry, you are in a direct position to design, shape and adapt the platforms, services and content children and young people interact with on a daily basis.
 In doing so, you have the power to make a safer and better internet a concrete reality.
 You may get involved in Safer Internet Day by creating and promoting positive content and safe services online – to support you in doing so, we have designed a best practice guide on positive online content for children which you may find useful.
 You may also participate in Safer Internet Day by empowering your youngest users to respond to any issues by providing clear safety advice, a range of easy-to-use safety tools, and quick access to support if things do go wrong.
 Finally, we also encourage you to express your support for Safer Internet Day by posting about your actions on social media and by sharing our posts.
-You can find suggested posts, visuals and covers in our social media plans which will be published in January 2021 as we countdown to the day.
+You can find suggested posts, visuals and covers in our social media plans which will be published in late 2021/early 2022 as we countdown to the day.